shrop/os-app-configs/shrop-macbookpro.md

 #### Transmit

 * Preferences
+    * Uncheck "Show Transmit Disk in menu"
     * Set "Windows open with" to the home folder
     * Set Sublime Edit 2 to open all files

 #### Twitterific